Discovery of Hyperelastic Constitutive Laws from Experimental Data with EUCLID: Overview of EUCLID

 where $H$ is the height of the ROI and $A$ the undeformed cross-sectional area of the central portion of the specimen.
 Thus, the experimental dataset consists of stress-stretch pairs $\left(\hat\lambda_{\mathrm{1,s}}, \hat P_{11,s}^{\text{(UT)}}\right)$ over the load steps $s = 1, \dots, n_\textsc{UT}$.
 Under UT idealized conditions for an incompressible material, the deformation gradient reads \be {\bm{F}}_{\text{UT}} = \,, \ee From \eqref{eq:defGradient_UT} and \eqref{eq:planeStressStress} for $i=j=1$ we obtain \be P_{11}^{\text{(UT)}}(\lambda_1;\, \bs{\theta}) = \left( \partderiv{\bfQ^T}{F_{11}} - \frac{\displaystyle\sqrt{\lambda_{1}}}{\lambda_{1}^2}\partderiv{\bfQ^T}{ F_{33}} \right) \bftheta. \ee

 PS tests are conducted following the planar shear test setup suggested by \cite{treloar1944stress,jones1975properties,brown2006physical,moreira2013comparison} among others.
 A rectangular specimen with undeformed cross sectional area $A_{\text{PS}}$ is subjected to axial loading, again aligned with the $X_1$ axis.
 To produce a pure shear state for an incompressible material it is essential to consider a completely confined ROI.
 To this end, the rectangular specimen must have an unclamped (or active) region with a width-to-height ratio of at least 10 \citep{moreira2013comparison}, and, for proper confinement, the ROI in the center must have a width sufficiently smaller than the one of the specimen (see Fig.~\ref{fig:Experiment_specimen}b).
 Also in this case we record the ROI elongation $\delta_1$ and the axial reaction force $R_{1}$.
 Assuming perfect confinement, the relations \eqref{eq:stretch_stress_UT} still hold \citep{moreira2013comparison} and the experimental dataset again contains pairs $\left(\hat\lambda_{\mathrm{1,s}}, \hat P_{11,s}^{\text{(PS)}}\right)$ over the load steps $s = 1, \dots, n_\textsc{PS}$.
-Accounting for incompressibility and full confinement in $X_2$ direction ($F_{22}=1$), the deformation gradient reads \be \boldface{F}_{\text{PS}} = . \ee With \eqref{eq:defGradient_PS} and \eqref{eq:planeStressStress} for $i=j=1$ we obtain \be P_{11}^{\text{(PS)}}(\lambda_1;\, \bs{\theta}) = \left( \partderiv{\bfQ^T}{F_{11}} - \frac{1}{\lambda_{1}^2}\partderiv{\bfQ^T}{ F_{33}} \right) \bftheta, \ee Note that, since the planar tension deformation gradient \eqref{eq:defGradient_PS} corresponds to pure shear only up to moderate deformations, the results for large stretches using this setup are not reliable and should not be taken into account.
+Accounting for incompressibility and full confinement in $X_2$ direction ($F_{22}=1$), the deformation gradient reads \be \boldface{F}_{\text{PS}} = . \ee With \eqref{eq:defGradient_PS} and \eqref{eq:planeStressStress} for $i=j=1$ we obtain \be P_{11}^{\text{(PS)}}(\lambda_1;\, \bs{\theta}) = \left( \partderiv{\bfQ^T}{F_{11}} - \frac{1}{\lambda_{1}^2}\partderiv{\bfQ^T}{ F_{33}} \right) \bftheta, \ee Note that the accuracy of the planar tension deformation gradient approximation \eqref{eq:defGradient_PS} deteriorates for increasing stretches; for very large stretch values the corresponding results may no longer be reliable.
+Therefore, we limit our tests to moderate deformations.